bahp/django-protondx/docs/modules/history/meeting_history.rst

 Topics discussed
 ~~~~~~~~~~~~~~~~

-1. Present the website as whole
+1. Present the website as a whole

-2. Discuss the PPT for video demonstration
+2. Discuss the Powerpoint for the video demonstration and presentation

 Resulting decisions
 ~~~~~~~~~~~~~~~~~~~

-1. Keep exploring the AWS
+1. Keep exploring the deployment to AWS

-2. Finalise all the functions for the website, particularly PCR data.
+2. Finalise all the functions for the website, particularly displaying PCR data

-3. Keep working the demonstration
+3. Keep working on the demonstration

 ---------------